rmj-s/nuxt-social-logins/README.md

 ## <a id="config"></a>Configuration

-Different login providers can be enabled by passing configuration for them in the module options.
-Each of the providers will then get injected to the app's Vue prototype.
+By default, all login providers will be disabled unless you pass configuration for them in the module options.
+If enabled, each provider will register as a separate plugin in the Vue prototype.

 ##### Note: Since the plugin is intended to only be used from the client, it isn't available in the context of the application (e.g. in AsyncData())